paulin/mattpaulin/_posts/2024-5-1-Idea-Sparks-2.md

 **The Spark:** Trees grow.
 Sometimes too much.
 **The Pitch:** A controlled-growth tourniquet you wrap around a young tree.
 It gently constrains expansion in certain directions (e.g. near a fence, foundation, or wires).
 **Why It Matters:** Precision urban landscaping.
 Manage growth, don’t just trim it after the fact.

----

-## What You Can Do:
-- **Steal an idea.** Seriously, please build one and let me know how it turns out.
-- **Improve one.** Tell me how it could be better.

-This isn’t a pitch deck.
-It’s a conversation starter.

-Thanks for reading.
-Go and invent weird, useful, joyful things.